An epoxy coating can bring out the best in the wooden bar top, especially the grain, as it will shine.

 This means you will need to use the proper techniques and be patient if you really need to do that.

-Otherwise, if you go too fast small bubbles will appear on the surface and you will have to start again.
+Otherwise, if you go too fast, tiny bubbles will appear on the surface, and you will have to start again.

 Also, be prepared to apply multiple coats in an even fashion.

 The best technique is to apply thinner coats and let them get tacky before applying the next coat.

 How to Put Epoxy Over Polyurethane?